stfc/janus-core/docs/source/user_guide/command_line.rst

 .. note::
     ``properties`` must be passed as a Yaml list, as above, not as a string.

+Example configurations for all commands can be found in `janus-tutorials <https://github.com/stfc/janus-tutorials/tree/main/configs>`_

 Training and fine-tuning MLIPs
 ------------------------------